Segnaly-2021/CV_Image-Classification/README.md

 - Step 5:

-    Finally to try the app out click on **try it out** button on the right corner.
+    Finally to try the app out click on the **try it out** button on the right corner.
     Submit an image by choosing one from the **images_test** directory.
-To find it navigate in your local filesystem to find the repository you cloned in **step 1**.
+To find it navigate in your local filesystem to find the folder you cloned in **step 1**.

     After that, click on execute and let the magic happen!!!